MichalisLazarou/iLPC/README.md

 }
 ```
 ## Datasets
-For all of our experiments regarding WRN-28-10, we used the pre-trained features provided by [S2M2_fewshot](https://github.com/nupurkmr9/S2M2_fewshot) and can be downloaded from here [checkpoints](https://drive.google.com/drive/folders/1KfPzwMvVzybvp13IQW5ipHvSxBncTA-C).
+For all of our experiments regarding WRN-28-10 backbone, we used the pre-trained features provided by [S2M2_fewshot](https://github.com/nupurkmr9/S2M2_fewshot) and can be downloaded from here [checkpoints](https://drive.google.com/drive/folders/1KfPzwMvVzybvp13IQW5ipHvSxBncTA-C).

 For resnet12 experiments we used the datasets as provided by [S2M2_fewshot](https://github.com/nupurkmr9/S2M2_fewshot) for tieredImagenet, CIFAR-FS and CUB experiments.
 For the experiments regarding resnet12 backbone and miniImagenet where we used the .pkl files provided from here [miniImagenet_pkl](https://drive.google.com/file/d/1fJAK5WZTjerW7EWHHQAR9pRJVNg1T1Y7/view)